Table of Contents

 ي and و can represent various sounds.
 As the long vowels ī and ū, they are not preceded by harakat.
 (See above.)

-They can also represent two sounds not present in MSA: ē and ō.
+They can also represent two long vowel sounds not present in MSA: ē and ō.
 These are written with sukuun to distinguish them from the cardinal long vowels:

 dēn ديْن debt (vs. dīn دين religion)